ArminJo/Arduino-BlueDisplay/README.md

 - US_Distance - Shows the distances measured by a HC-SR04 ultrasonic sensor.
 Can be used as a parking assistance.

 ## Extras
-The extras folder (in the Arduino IDE under "Sketch/Show Sketch Folder" (or Ctrl+K) and then in the BlueDisplay/extras directory) contains more schematics, breadboard layouts and pictures which may help you building the example projects.
+The extras folder (in the Arduino IDE use "Sketch/Show Sketch Folder" (or Ctrl+K) and then in the libraries/BlueDisplay/extras directory) contains more schematics, breadboard layouts and pictures which may help you building the example projects.

 ## Hints